 Examples of pressure boosting configurations:

-A booster that is connected to the water mains is paired with a boosting system that serves the entire building or only the top levels.
+We pair a booster connected to the water mains with a boosting system that serves the entire building or only the top levels.

 Rooftop tank systems: